1793

 The UK's first

-public mobile telephone service (called System 1) is introduced,
+public mobile telephone service (called System 1) is

 covering the South Lancashire area